frankndungu/f1-suzuka-prediction-2025/README.md

 ### Built for Fans.
 Backed by Data.
 Powered by [Otto.rentals](https://otto.rentals)

-Welcome to Otto's open-source F1 prediction engine — a machine learning project designed to forecast race results, generate driver insights, and create Instagram/Twitter-ready graphics for Formula 1 fans.
+Welcome to Otto's open-source F1 prediction engine — a machine learning project designed to forecast race results, generate driver insights for Formula 1 fans.

 This repo currently supports predictions for the Suzuka and Shanghai Grand Prix in 2025.